-(d) Determine causes of ERCOT System disturbances (trips, faults, and protective relay system actions); and
+(d) Determine causes of ERCOT System disturbances (trips, faults, and protective relay system actions);

+(e) Determine causes of Generation Resource and Energy Storage Resource (ESR) ride-through performance failures and loss of Load events; and

 (e) Meet the requirements of North American Reliability Corporation (NERC) Reliability Standards.

-(2) To ensure that adequate data is available for these activities, the disturbance monitoring requirements and procedures discussed in these Operating Guides have been established by ERCOT for the following:
+(2) To ensure ERCOT has adequate data for these activities, ERCOT establishes the disturbance monitoring requirements and procedures in these Operating Guides for the following:

-(a) Fault recording, sequence of events recording, and dynamic disturbance recording equipment owners in the ERCOT System; and
+(a) Fault recording, sequence of events recording, and dynamic disturbance recording equipment owners; and

-(b) Transmission Service Providers (TSPs) and Resource Entities with equipment for recording Geomagnetic Disturbance (GMD) measurement data, including Geomagnetically-Induced Current (GIC) monitors and/or magnetometers for recording geomagnetic field data, installed at their facilities.
+(b) Transmission Service Providers (TSPs) and Resource Entities with equipment for recording Geomagnetic Disturbance (GMD) data, including Geomagnetically-Induced Current (GIC) monitors and/or magnetometers for recording geomagnetic field data.

 6.1.2 Fault Recording and Sequence of Events Recording Equipment

-(1) Fault recording equipment includes digital fault recorders, certain protective relays and/or meters with fault recording capability, and dynamic disturbance recorders that meets the associated requirements in this Section.
+(1) Fault recording equipment includes digital fault recorders, certain protective relays, meters with fault recording capability, and dynamic disturbance recording equipment meeting the associated requirements in this Section.

-(2) Sequence of events recording equipment includes any device capable of recording circuit breaker position (open/close) that meets the associated requirements in this Section.
+(2) Sequence of events recording equipment includes any device capable of recording circuit breaker position (open/close) meeting the associated requirements in this Section.

+(3) Required fault recording shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (1 microsecond) timing accuracy and performance of Coordinated Universal Time (UTC), with or without a local time offset for Central Prevailing Time (CPT).

-(3) Required fault recording and sequence of events recording equipment shall have a clock source that is synchronized to within +/- 2 milliseconds of Coordinated Universal Time (UTC), with or without a local time offset for Central Prevailing Time (CPT).6.1.2.1 Fault Recording Requirements
+(4) Required sequence of events recording equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with +/- 2 millisecond timing accuracy and performance of Coordinated Universal Time (UTC), with or without a local time offset for Central Prevailing Time (CPT).

+6.1.2.1 Fault Recording Requirements

 (1) Fault recording equipment shall meet the following requirements: